ShiminLei/Casting-Agency/README.md

     - Casting Manager
         - All permissions
 7. Test your endpoints with [Postman](https://getpostman.com).
-    - Register 3 users - assign the Casting Assistant role to one    and Casting Director role to another, and Executive Producer   to the other.
+    - Register 2 users - assign the Assistant role to one and Manager role to another
     - Sign into each account and make note of the JWT.
     - Test each endpoint and correct any errors.